influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.2/introduction/installation.md

   The configuration file is located at `/usr/local/etc/telegraf.conf` with examples in `/usr/local/etc/telegraf.conf.sample`.
 {{% /tab-content %}}
 {{% tab-content %}}
-  Users of OS X 10.8 and higher can install Telegraf using the [Homebrew](http://brew.sh/) package manager.
+  Users of macOS 10.8 and higher can install Telegraf using the [Homebrew](http://brew.sh/) package manager.
   Once `brew` is installed, you can install Telegraf by running:

   ```bash